 Make a list of what you need

-Making a list before you head to the store can help save time and money.
-Take some time with your child and come up with a list of things they’ll need for the new school year.
-That way, you’ll know exactly what to buy at the store.
-Some teachers help by sending out supply lists ahead of time, so be sure to include those items too.
+There can be a lot of stuff to buy when it comes to back to school shopping, so making a list before you head to the store can help save both time and money.
+To do that, schedule some time with your kid so you can both brainstorm things they’ll need for the upcoming year.
+Some teachers even help by sending out school supply lists ahead of time, so be sure to include those items too.

 Set up a clothing swap with families in the area